- Placement Details

 Features and location

 A small number of structured placements in clinical settings are available to biomedical science students.
-For planning purposes, it is recommended that you discuss these structured clinical placements with the program coordinator for the Bachelor of Biomedical Science early in your studies at university.

 - Cardiac Diagnostics Unit, Princess Alexandra Hospital, Brisbane